 6.1.a.
 Is the Sponsor aware of any copyright permissions needed for this project?: No

 6.1.b.
-Is the Sponor aware of possible registration activity related to this project?: Yes
+Is the Sposor aware of possible registration activity related to this project?: No

-7.1 Are there other standards or projects with a similar scope?:
+7.1 Are there other standards or projects with a similar scope?: No

-xxx